 P: sweet sensual delicious cherry fruit.
 Spice.
 Lovely grip.
 Some sensual almost musky earthiness.

-Fass selections — 18 days ago
+Fass selections — a month ago